Not Sure If You Need the Web Application or API? This Resource Will Be Your New Travel Guide

 This question is common among new enterprise customers.
 To help answer it for your company, we’ve pooled what we’ve learned through our customers in the form of a handy white paper.
 The white paper is a travel guide to help you plan the (implementation) trip that’s right for you.
 It explains the criteria used at other businesses to make the Web Application vs. API decision in real life use cases.

-For instance, a major insurance customer has asked the Web Application vs. API question in three projects and arrived at a different answer each time.
+For instance, a major insurance customer has asked the Web Application vs. API question in three different projects and arrived at a different answer each time.
 Once they chose the API, next the Web Application and the third time a hybrid approach.
 Random?
 No. The direction they chose was different each time because the situation was different in each case.

 There are many reasons our customers decide to use DocuSign and the product has enormous adaptability to fit virtually any business need.
 The great bulk of DocuSign functions are available through the Web App as well as the API, but there are a few factors by which you can discriminate between the two implementations and get the best outcome.
 The white paper focuses on just four areas in which the implementations differ in ways that might matter to you: